dogweather/forkful/content/en/clojure/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?
-Writing tests in Clojure, much like in other programming languages, involves creating dedicated code to verify that your main codebase works as expected.
-It helps in ensuring correctness, facilitating refactoring, and enhancing code stability.

 ## How to:
 Clojure, leveraging the JVM, supports various testing frameworks.
 However, a commonly used built-in library is `clojure.test`.
 Here's a simple example: